wupeka/draft-krecicki-dns-covert/draft-krecicki-dns-covert.md

 MUST set COVERT-OK bit in the EDNS header flags.
 If a Primary Server providing zone transfer receives such request it then knows it can transfer the zone securely.
-However, if the primary server receives a zone transfer request without the COVERT-OK flag set it MUST NOT transfer the zone with Covert RRs - it might either provide the zone without them or refuse the transfer completely, the behaviour depends on the specific Type existing in the zone, and it MUST be specified by the document defining the Type.
+If the primary server receives a zone transfer request without the COVERT-OK flag set it MUST NOT transfer the zone with Covert RRs.
+The default behaviour MUST be to refuse the transfer altogether, but an implementation MAY have a configuration option to allow transfer of the zone with Covert RRs stripped when transferring to a a non-compliant secondary.
-If the zone contains at least one Resource Record for which the defined behaviour is to refuse the transfer or one that the Primary server does not understand, the zone transfer MUST be refused.

 # Update to RRTYPE Allocation Template